 Supersymmetric quantum mechanics is an intriguing off-the-beaten-path technique to solve the quantised energy spectra of potentials.
 I am particularly interested in periodic systems ‐ and so I investigated the Lamé or ellipsoidal harmonic potentials as a highlight of this thesis.
 They feature energy band structures which can actually be expressed in semi-analytical form.

 I entered the Scouts at the age of 7.
 It is here where I discovered my love for playing the guitar, exploring Nature, taking responsibility for myself and others, creating wonderful projects in supportive teamwork, and shaping ground-breaking international Scout collaborations.

-Since 2016 I share my passion for physics with the Swiss Silver Scouts in our yearly event, where I guide twenty to thirty participants from all across Switzerland through CERN and motivate our fundamental research.
+Between 2016 and 2019 I shared my passion for physics with the Swiss Silver Scouts in our annual event, where I guided twenty to thirty participants from all across Switzerland through CERN, motivating our fundamental research in physics.

 While some call it a style of Kung Fu, Wu Shu Kwan really is a distinguished martial art by itself.
 I draw so much energy and focus from our self-defence training.
-Exercising always feels like meeting family, no matter whether it's our local Wu Shu Kwan trainings at CERN with Dr. Androula Alekou or when we organise special sessions with inspiring instructors from the UK.
+Exercising always feels like meeting family, no matter whether it's our local Wu Shu Kwan trainings which I teach in Darmstadt or when we organise sessions with inspiring UK instructors.

 Image shows a kicking self-defence technique with Lucy (3rd Degree Black Belt), credit: Alex Sutter.